 Goats are cute animals closely related to the sheep.
 These short, but strong animals were probably domesticated around 8000 years ago.
 These animals can eat pretty much anything, including plants, small animals or even some objects!
 They are intelligent and can live up to twenty years.

-In today's tutorial, I will show you how to draw the goat found below.
+In today's tutorial, I will show you how to draw the goat found above.
 You can either use pencils and a piece of paper to create this cartoon animal or simply open a vector application and create a polished version like the one found below.
 Ready?
 Let's draw! :)

 First, let's add a large rectangle to form the body of this cartoon goat.
 You can also use large and thick outlines to illustrate a more friendly character.
 Then, you can sketch two large horns on top of the head using simple curved lines.
 Once you are done, you can proceed with the next step.